bastion-rs/book/src/ch02-01-initializing-bastion.md

 At this point you might want to stop the bastion.
 You can use `Bastion::stop()`.

-It will send a message to the whole system to tell it to stop properly every running children groups and supervisors.
+It will send a message to the whole system to tell it to gracefully stop each running children groups and supervisors.

 ```rs
 use bastion::prelude::*;